Starwort/SPLIWACA/README.md

 - If an undefined variable is referenced, the following failsafes will occur, in order:
   - The interpreter will attempt to import a SPLW module in scope with the same name as the variable, and set the variable to the imported module
-  - The interpreter will attempt to import a native module with the same name as the variable, and set the variable to the imported module
+  - If running with a specified interpreter (see `REQUIRE`), the interpreter will attempt to import a native module with the same name as the variable, and set the variable to the imported module
-  - The interpreter will attempt to install and import a native module with the same name as the variable, and set the variable to the imported module
+  - If running with a specified interpreter (see `REQUIRE`), the interpreter will attempt to install and import a native module with the same name as the variable, and set the variable to the imported module
   - The interpreter will treat the variable name as a bare word
     - If referencing a property, e.g. `myvar.foo`, only the `myvar` portion will be treated as a bare word.
 This means that if `myvar` is undefined and `foo` is not a property of `STR`s, this will fail